superbignut/Fluid-Engine/README.md

     It is also my first time to hear about the word: "serialization", and i was puzzled about it at first.
 Expecially, when i see the Chinese translation for "serialization": 序列化,  i felt even more confused.

-    However, after about a  week, when i conbine "serialization" with the question from a long time ago, that how does c++ communicate with python, i guess all coder has thought about similar question, i begin to understand what does it means.
+    However, after about a  week, when i conbine "serialization" with the question from a long time ago, that how does c++ communicate with python, i guess all programmer has thought about similar question, i begin to understand what does it means.

         include "basic_types.fbs";
         namespace big.fbs;